 On the other hand, if your website is new, then your DA will be low (possibly between 10 to 20).

-You should also know that it’s easier to improve your site’s DA if it’s between 20 to 30 than it is between 70 to 80.
-And to categorize what is a good domain authority, consider these ranges:
+You should also know that it’s easier to improve your site’s DA if it’s between 20 to 30 than if it’s between 70 to 80.

 - Below 30 is poor

 - 30 to 40 is below average

 An important point to remember is that DA is not a Google ranking signal, but it may help you predict your website’s performance in search results.